MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 - [Customer portal for Dynamics 365 Supply Chain Management application](/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/customer-portal-overview).
 - [Site limits for site template type](/powerapps/maker/portals/create-additional-portals)

-## Modern Community
+## Modern community

-Modern Community site offers a suite of capabilities that are designed to help your organization invite customer suggestions and crowd source portfolios of outside-in ideas.
-Customers can use Modern Community to collaborate on a social scale, and rally behind suggestions from others to help shape the future of the products they use.
+The modern community site template offers a suite of capabilities designed to help your organization invite customer suggestions and crowd source portfolios of outside-in ideas.
+Customers can use the Modern Community to collaborate on a social scale, rallying behind suggestions from others to help shape the future of the products they use.

 :::image type="content" source="media/Modern community thumbnail.png" alt-text="Modern community template landing page.":::